Ex-DNC chief Schultz confronts Comey about hacking

 - She accused Comey of failing to take the proper steps to inform her team of what happened

-Washington (CNN)Former Democratic National Committee Chairwoman Debbie Wasserman Schultz confronted FBI Director James Comey Friday in a contentious closed-door exchange, a lawmaker in the room told CNN.
+Washington (CNN)Former Democratic National Committee Chairwoman Debbie Wasserman Schultz confronted FBI Director James Comey Friday in a contentious closed-door exchange during a classified briefing, a lawmaker in the room told CNN.

-Wasserman Schultz, who was forced to resign her post atop the DNC over the summer following a steady release of hacked DNC emails, challenged Comey during a classified briefing for House lawmakers about the intelligence assessment that Russians meddled in the U.S. election.
+Wasserman Schultz, who was forced to resign her post atop the DNC over the summer following a steady release of hacked DNC emails, challenged Comey during a classified briefing for House lawmakers about the intelligence assessment that Russians meddled in the US election.

 Her questions, which were described by the lawmaker to CNN as "confrontational," focused on why the FBI didn't reach out directly to her, or any of the committee's senior leadership, when it became aware of the hacks.